 is translated in Python as:

-The library is currently under development.
-Many things are not working and are likely to cause segmentation fault!
+The library is currently under development and is compatible with Python2 and Python3.
+As it is under development, many things are not working and are likely to break.

 Installation and source code

 To install pypolymake you need polymake in version 3.0 or later together with its header files.
 You also need Cython.

 The simplest way to install the package is to use:

 (the –user argument make the installation in your home directory and can be omitted if you have write access to your system).
 Alternatively, you can download (or clone) the source repository at https://github.com/videlec/pypolymake and then run in that directory:

 $ python setup.py install --user

 If polymake headers or libraries are installed in a non standard location you may need to set the environment variables CFLAGS, CXXFLAGS, LDFLAGS.
 For example, on OS X, you need to update LDFLAGS as:

 $ export LDFLAGS="-L/System/Library/Perl/5.18/darwin-thread-multi-2level/CORE/ $LDFLAGS" $ python setup.py install --user